dotchetter/findf/readme.md

-2. Download this repository.
+2. Download this repository by clicking on the green **Clone or download** button on this page, and choose "Download ZIP"

+3. Right click the downloaded .zip file -> Click 'Extract'

-3. Open PowerShell and navigate to the **location** of the now extracted **findf-master** folder.
+4. Open PowerShell and navigate to the **location** of the now extracted **findf-master** folder.

-4. Copy and paste these commands in your PowerShell terminal:
+5. Copy and paste these commands in your PowerShell terminal:

    ```powershell
    mv '.\findf-master\findf-master' '.\findf-master\findf'